-If your boat is equipped with the battery select switch, the float switch will function independently of the select switch.
-The float switch can activate the bilge pump with the battery select switch in the "off" position.
+These switches are wired directly to the batteries.
+They function independently of the optional battery select switch and can activate the bilge pump with the battery select switch in the "off" position.

 A CAUTION

 Do not run the pump dry for a prolonged period of time.